Academics

 Rensselaer Polytechnic Institute · Graduated December 2025

 I graduated Summa Cum Laude (3.91/4.0) from Rensselaer Polytechnic Institute with a Bachelor of Science, completing a dual major in Computer Science (CS) and Information Technology & Web Science (ITWS), along with a minor in Economics.
 My academic concentration was in Artificial Intelligence and Machine Learning.
-During my undergraduate studies, I was inducted into the Gamma Nu Eta (ITWS), Upsilon Pi Epsilon (CS), and Epsilon Delta Sigma (Management) honor societies.
+I was recognized as a Rensselaer National Merit Scholar, consistently named to the Dean’s Honors List, and inducted into the Gamma Nu Eta (ITWS), Upsilon Pi Epsilon (CS), and Epsilon Delta Sigma (Management) honor societies.

 These two majors complemented each other exceptionally well.
 Through computer science, I developed a strong theoretical foundation grounded in logical and mathematical reasoning.
 Courses such as Machine Learning from Data and Data Mining allowed me to explore the fundamental techniques that underpin nearly all modern machine learning systems.
 Computational Vision further demonstrated how these concepts can be applied to real-world problems.